camunda/camunda-platform-get-started/README.md

 # Complete the Service Task

-The second task of the process is a [service task](https://docs.camunda.io/docs/reference/bpmn-workflows/service-tasks/service-tasks) _Send Email_.
+The second task of the process is the [service task](https://docs.camunda.io/docs/reference/bpmn-workflows/service-tasks/service-tasks) _Send Email_.